evert/evert.github.com/_posts/2024/2024-02-05-oauth2-client-updates.md

 because there weren't any lean, 0-dependency oauth2 clients with modern features such as [PKCE][2].

-I just released v2.3.0, which includes support for:
+This new version includes support for:

 * Resource Indicators for OAuth 2.0 ([RFC8707][5]).
 * OAuth2 Token Revocation ([RFC7009][6]).